DevOpsPlayground/Hands-on-with-Visual-Regression-using-AyeSpy/docs/scenario2.md

 # Scenario 2 - Running across various breakpoints

 It's rare that our site will only be accessed in one breakpoint.
-Lets increase our coverage and confidence in our application by covering multiple breakpoints.
+Lets increase our coverage and our confidence in our application by covering multiple breakpoints.

     vi ayespy-config.json